Cumberland Island National Seashore, Georgia

 Plum Orchard Mansion, Cumberland Island, Georgia by the National Park Service

-The National Park Service acquired the island in 1972 and created the Cumberland Island National Seashore to protect the island’s resources.
-Today, the park encompasses over 9,000 acres made up of the marshes, forests, waters, and shores of the historic island.
-Though no surface evidence of the 16th and 17th century Spanish and Timucua presence is visible today, their history is part of the island’s rich American heritage.
+The National Park Service acquired the island in 1972 and created the Cumberland Island National Seashore to protect its resources.
+Today, the park encompasses more than 9,000 acres of marshes, forests, waters, and shores of the historic island.
+Although no surface evidence of the 16th- and 17th-century Spanish and Timucua presences remains today, their history is part of the island’s rich American heritage.

-Only 300 members of the general public can visit the island each day, and the park recommends visitors make reservations ahead of their trip.
-Visitors can access the island by a ferry, which picks up at the park headquarters in St. Marys, Georgia.
+Only 300 members of the general public may visit the island each day, and the park recommends that visitors make reservations in advance of their trip.
+Visitors can access the island by ferry, which departs from the park headquarters in St. Mary’s, Georgia.
 On the island, park visitors can board park trams or rent bicycles to tour the historic properties and access the island’s public areas for camping, hiking, fishing, swimming, and wildlife watching.
-Visitors can also take a walking tour provided by Molly’s Old South Tours, which is the island’s only regularly-offered tour covering the Dungeness Historic Area.
+Visitors can also take a walking tour offered by Molly’s Old South Tours, the island’s only regularly scheduled tour covering the Dungeness Historic Area.

 More Information: